grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 [endpoint]: #endpoint-block
 [basic_auth]: #basic_auth-block
-[serialization]: #serialization-block
+[persistence]: #persistence-block

-### serialization block
+### persistence block

-The `serialization` block describes how often and at what limits to write to disk.
-Serialization settings are shared for each `endpoint`.
+The `persistence` block describes how often and at what limits to write to disk.
+Persistence settings are shared for each `endpoint`.

 The following arguments are supported: